J-Ramalho/industRial/README.md

 ## Example

-This is an example from the first case study of the book on a pareto chart that use the data set dial\_control and the theme\_industrial.
+The *Pareto* case study explores the creation of pareto charts and how to make use of them in a day to day situation.

 ``` r
 library(industRial)